YamiDaisuke/hermes-swift/README.md

 - [X] Create an standalone build and test script to work without XCode
 - [X] CI steps to build release artifacts
 - [X] Support Linux

+After this point TODO will be kept using github projects.

+## Disclaimer

+Initially, I named the project "Rosetta" thinking about the archeological artifact associated with language translation and interpretation, the name made sense however I completely forgot about Apple's Rosetta, only after a couple of days working on the repo the name clicked in my mind.
+To avoid the confusion the name can generate I have switched to the name "Hermes" after the greek god associated with language.

+I'll remove all references to previous name, but I might miss a couple, please forgive me.